tatsuyafujisaki/android-playground/README.md

 }
 ```

-# How to find what class causes an error by `minifyenabled true`
+# How to identify the class that acts up by `minifyenabled true`
 Add the following in `proguard-rule.pro`.
 ```
 -keepattributes SourceFile,LineNumberTable